Cash Deposit in Bank JE is a seldom-used journal entry.

 Frequently Asked Questions:

-Is cash deposited in bank Debit or Credit?
+Is cash deposited in a bank a Debit or a Credit?

-Cash deposited in the Bank will be credited as it’s going out of business.
+Cash deposited in the Bank will be credited if the bank goes out of business.
 We need to credit those in the Journal entry to decrease a GL account with a debit balance.

 Deposited into bank journal entry accounts for the cash deposits into the bank account.
 So, we will debit the bank account and credit the cash account.
 However, if a Check/Cheque is deposited into the bank account, we must identify the other GL Account involved in this transaction.
-Most of the cases, the other GL will be receivables or sundry debtors.
+In most cases, the other GL will be receivables or sundry debtors.
 All the receipts in the Cheque/Check will be deposited into the bank for clearance.
-The entry for such deposit of Cheque/Check will be
+The entry for such a deposit of a Cheque/Check will be

 A Contra journal entry is a transaction between bank accounts or cash and the Bank.
-The net effect will not change the balance at the financial statement GL level.
-That’s because Cash, Bank Accounts are part of Cash and Cash equivalent group.
+The net effect will not change the balance at the GL level of the financial statement.
+That’s because Cash and bank Accounts are part of the Cash and Cash equivalent group.

-In other words, contra entry is similar to keeping money from one pocket to another.
+In other words, a contra entry is similar to moving money from one pocket to another.

 For example, there is a transfer from one bank account.
 This results in balanced movement within the cash and cash equivalents financial statement line item.
-There is no increase or decrease in bank balance at the financial statement line-item level.
-A Contra journal entry is a transaction between bank accounts or cash and Bank.
-The net effect will not change the balance at higher level GL.
+There is no increase or decrease in bank balance at the financial statement line item level.
+A Contra journal entry is a transaction between bank accounts or cash and the Bank.
+The net effect will not change the balance at a higher-level GL.

 Also Read: True Up Journal Entry